sensedeep/custom-metrics/README.md

 })
 ```

-Metrics are stored in the DynamoDB database referenced by the **table** name in the desired region.
-This table can be your existing application DynamoDB table and metrics can safely coexist with your data.
+Metrics are stored in the DynamoDB table referenced by the **table** name in the desired region.
+This table can be your existing application DynamoDB table, and metrics can safely coexist with your data.

 The **primaryKey** and **sortKey** are the primary and sort keys for the main table index.
 These default to 'pk' and 'sk' respectively.
 CustomMetrics does not support tables without a sort key.

-If you have an existing AWS SDK V3 DynamoDB client instance, you can use that with the CustomMetrics constructor.
-This will have slightly faster initialization time than simply providing the table name.
+If you have an existing AWS SDK v3 DynamoDB client instance, you can use that with the CustomMetrics constructor.
+This will result in a slightly faster initialization time than simply providing the table name.

 ```javascript
 import {DynamoDBClient} from '@aws-sdk/client-dynamodb'